wintercg/proposal-common-minimum-api/asynclocalstorage.md

 #### Thenables

-Thenables (promise-like objects that expose a `then()` method, should be handled in exactly the same way as a promise, by default.
+Thenables (promise-like objects that expose a `then()` method) should be handled in exactly the same way as a promise.

 Thenables do, however, have the option of being defined as extending `AsyncResource`, overriding the default behavior.